cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- User should be able to recover their password by input a valid e-mail address, and they should able to receive a email to set new account to access their account.
+- Users should be able to recover their password by inputting a valid e-mail address, and they should be able to receive an email to set up a new account to access their account.

 Implementation:

-- All feature related to user authentication are provide by allauth library.
+- All features related to user authentication are provided by allauth library.
-- The template style by bootstrap 5 and the folder are place under /templates folder.
+- The template style by bootstrap5 and the folder are placed under the templates folder.
-- The link display on the sign in template, there is the only way user can click to visit the password reset page to use this feature.
+- The link is displayed on the sign-in template.
+The link is the only way user can click to visit the password reset page to use this feature.

 <br>